Phendimetrazine sustained-release capsulesPronunciation

 The short-term management of obesity combined with a diet and exercise program.

-Phendimetrazine sustained-release capsules is an anorectic.
+Phendimetrazine sustained-release capsules are an anorectic.
 Exactly how phendimetrazine sustained-release capsules works is unknown, although one of its effects is to decrease your appetite.

 Do NOT use phendimetrazine sustained-release capsules if: